soos3d/fix-URLs-mini-JavaScript-project/README.md

 ## How to run it
 To run it:

- - Save the `index.html` file in a folder on your computer.
+ - Save the `index.html` and `script.js` files in a folder on your computer.
- - Open it in a browser.
+ - Open the `index.html` file in a browser.

 Insert a webpage address.